Health Services and Delivery Research

-- research into any aspect of health service quality, accessibility and effectiveness, as long as its importance to the NHS can be clearly demonstrated
+- research into any aspect of health and social care service quality, accessibility and effectiveness, as long as its importance to the NHS and social care can be clearly demonstrated

-- any methodology as long as it is appropriate, proportionate and likely to answer the research questions – which must relate to health service issues
+- any methodology as long as it is appropriate, proportionate and likely to answer the research questions – which must relate to health service and social care issues

 - trials, pilot and feasibility studies on relevant topics, with the involvement of a Clinical Trials Unit if required.
 In the case of a trial, adequate preparatory work must be completed in order to justify need and feasibility.

 The HS&DR Programme will not support:

 - research for which there is not a strong and well demonstrated case for importance to the NHS/ social care

 - research in a single site which is not likely to be generally applicable to other settings or patient groups